Decoding the Interphase: A Deep Dive into the Images of a Cell's Preparatory Stage for Mitosis

 -

 Live-Cell Imaging: Observing living cells undergoing interphase provides dynamic information about the timing and sequence of events, offering a more comprehensive understanding compared to analyzing fixed samples.
-These advanced imaging techniques reveal a level of intricate detail impossible to see using basic microscopy.
+These advanced imaging techniques reveal a level of complex detail impossible to see using basic microscopy.

 V. Common Misinterpretations of Interphase Images